open-policy-agent/gatekeeper/website/docs/expansion.md

       kinds: ["Job"]
       versions: ["v1"]
   templateSource: "spec.template"
-  enforcementAction: "warn" # this will overwrite all constraint enforcement actions for the GVKs below that result from the GVKs above
+  enforcementAction: "warn" # This will overwrite all constraint enforcement actions for the GVKs below that result from the GVKs above.
   generatedGVK:
     kind: "Pod"
     group: ""